 (November 1, 2024) Elsie Gabriel is a prominent Indian environmentalist and climate change consultant, renowned for her extensive work in ocean literacy and sustainable development.
 As the founder of the Young Environmentalists Programme Trust, she has dedicated her life to educating youth and communities about the importance of environmental stewardship.
 Her initiatives have reached beyond Indian borders, gaining recognition on global platforms, including the United Nations Climate Change Conference and UNESCO’s Green Citizen-Ocean Literacy Project.
 With her advocacy, she has trained thousands of young people and community leaders worldwide, emphasizing the need for immediate action against climate change and the preservation of marine ecosystems.
-Elie believes that local action can ripple into global impact, in a planet where everything is interconnected.
+Elsie believes that local action can ripple into global impact, in a planet where everything is interconnected.
 Most recently, she was part of a cohort of leaders from the Women Climate Collective who were in attendance at the New York Climate Week, in collaboration with the Fondation L’oreal.

 A Flooded City Sparks a Lifelong Mission